 Complete session logging and recording, including metadata and user identities, across entire clusters.
 Keep the full recordings of all interactive sessions within any region or datacenter topology, from spot instances on modern clouds to old servers buried in phone closests.
 Teleport automatically records and stores all sessions on the nearest bastion or “admin box” without requiring complicated client configuration.
 Recorded sessions can be replayed via command line interface or via web-based player.

 Separation between the privileged session and its recording.
 The session recording is encrypted, compressed and stored in a separate server from where the privileged session occurred, so it can’t be tampered with.

 Real-time session monitoring and sharing.
-Invite others to watch your SSH session by entering a URL in their browser or a session ID in their terminal.
-View documentation for sharing SSH sessions.
+Invite others to watch your session by entering a URL in their browser or a session ID in their terminal.
+View documentation for sharing sessions.